komatsu5147/CleanCMB.jl/README.md

   - For your reference, the results from 300 realisations starting with the initial seed of `5147` are given in [examples/results/milca_results_sosat_300sims_seed5147.csv](https://github.com/komatsu5147/CleanCMB.jl/tree/master/examples/results/milca_results_sosat_300sims_seed5147.csv).
 You can compute the mean and standard deviation of the tensor-to-scalar ratios.
 You should find, for 30 < ℓ < 260:
       - Without FG marginalisation: r = (1.7 ± 2.9) x 10<sup>-3</sup>
       - With marginalisation: r = (-0.8 ± 4.3) x 10<sup>-3</sup>

+### Splitting Pipelines
+The above codes do everything in one go.
+However, sometimes it is convenient to split the processes.
+For example, we do not have to re-generate maps and their covariance matrices everytime we make a small modification to the rest of the pipeline.

+Here we provide example codes for splitting the pipelines into two pieces: (1) Generation of simulated maps and their covariance matrices, and (2) Application of foreground cleaning methods to the covariance matrices.

+- [examples/GenerateCovMatrices.jl](https://github.com/komatsu5147/CleanCMB.jl/tree/master/examples/examples/GenerateCovMatrices.jl): Perform the steps a-e of of the pipeline and write out the covariance matrices to binary files in arrays of `(nν, nν, nbands)` where `nν` is the number of frequency channels and `nbands` is the number of band-powers.
+It also writes out the binned scalar and tensor power spectra used to generate the simulations to text files.
+- [examples/PerformILC.jl](https://github.com/komatsu5147/CleanCMB.jl/tree/master/examples/examples/PerformILC.jl) and [examples/PerformMILCA.jl](https://github.com/komatsu5147/CleanCMB.jl/tree/master/examples/examples/PerformMILCA.jl): Perform the steps f-j of of the pipelin and write out the estimated tensor-to-scalar ratios to a csv file.

 ## Acknowledgment